BumboBlast/2dGameEngine_Tutorial/README.md

 			putting const infront of a block in the function declaration:
 								I guess another optimizaiton?
 Telling the compiler that this block is not mutable, so it does funny in the memory?

+22May	Finished entity class??
+I guess??
+Next I can create some components?

+			- idk wtf is happening. seriously i do not understand this at all
+			- I have an entity class to manage components, now i need a manager class to keep track of entities!